mdn/content/files/en-us/web/api/document/hasstorageaccess/index.md

 ### Return value

-A {{jsxref("Promise")}} that resolves with a boolean value indicating whether the document has access to its first-party storage.
+A {{jsxref("Promise")}} that resolves with a boolean value indicating whether the document has access to its first-party cookies — `true` if it does, and `false` if not.

+The result returned by this method can be inaccurate in a couple of specific circumstances:

+1. The user may have browser settings active that block cookies entirely — in this case `true` may be returned even though first-party cookies are still inaccessible.
+To handle such a situation, you are advised to gracefully handle any errors resulting in cookie values being unretrievable, for example by telling the user that unfortunately access to their personalized settings was blocked, and inviting them to sign-in again to make use of them.
+2. The browser might not block third-party cookies by default — in this case `false` may be returned even though first-party cookies are accessible, and storage access wouldn't need to be requested (i.e. via {{domxref("Document.requestStorageAccess()")}}).
+This situation will probably only arise in older browsers that don't support `hasStorageAccess()` anyway, so can be handled using feature detection.

-If the promise gets resolved and a user gesture event was being processed when the function was originally called, the resolve handler will run as if a user gesture was being processed, so it will be able to call APIs that require user activation.
+> **Note:** If the promise gets resolved and a user gesture event was being processed when the function was originally called, the resolve handler will run as if a user gesture was being processed, so it will be able to call APIs that require user activation.

 ### Exceptions